 D9-THC, D8-THC, THCa, CBDa, CBD, CBG, CBC, CBN, and CBDv

-A qualitative LC-MS/MS analysis test for 53 of 66 required pesticides by the BCC to determine if cannabis exceeds tolerance level.
+A quantitative LC-MS/MS and GC-MS/MS analysis test for illegal and controlled pesticides set by the BCC to determine if cannabis products exceeds tolerance level.

 Cannabis mycotoxin test must contain less than 20 µg/kg of the total of aflatoxin B1, B2, G1, and G2